Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 It uses keyboard input for all user controls
 (the mouse may be used, if needed, for onscreen space selection only).

-EngageUI has been implemented as a small C++ API
-that targets the wxWidgets cross-platform app design toolkit.
+### Apps are simpler to produce and simpler to use
 EngageUI apps are simpler to produce,
 have less cluttered screens
 and are easier to use for their users.
 They have self-documenting interfaces
 and automatic persistence across user interaction sessions.

+### Provided as a free source-code toolkit
+EngageUI is provided to developers as a free source-code toolkit.
+It contains C++ source-code for:
+1. The implementation of a small API that targets
+the wxWidgets cross-platform app design toolkit.
+2. An IDE (based on EngageUI) for developing EngageUI apps.

 ### The simple EngageUI API
 The EngageUI API for wxWidgets consists of 2 simple constructs: